 When it comes to training always keep your environment in mind.
-There’s way more distractions outside than in your living room, and when you’re in a distracting environment you’ll find yourself competing for your dog’s attention.
+There’s way more distractions outside than in your living room, and when you’re in a distracting environment you’re going to be competing for your dog’s attention which can be setting them up for failure.
 When you train your dog in an environment they find exciting you’re not just asking your dog to do a simple trick, you’re asking them to ignore all those super exciting things going on around them.

 Once you’ve taught your dog a new trick or behavior in an environment that’s not very distracting (such as your living room) you can then try it in a more distracting area.
 But don’t expect your dog to perform that new trick perfectly in a new and/or exciting environment the first time around.
 It’ll take a little bit of practice to hold your dog’s attention in that new environment.
 Treat it as if you’re teaching your dog the trick for the very first time.
 Use rewards that your dog goes crazy for, and remember to keep it fun.

 The environment is especially important to remember when working on teaching your dog a reliable recall.
 Your dog’s recall may be perfect indoors, but don’t expect it to be fool proof when you’re outside.
 All those outdoor sights and smells (and squirrels) are really exciting for your dog, and it’s going to be a challenge to hold their interest.

 It takes time to build up your dog’s focus, and every time you move into a new training environment expect some challenges.
 That doesn’t mean it’s impossible to teach your dog to listen to you when you’re outside — it just means that it takes patience to get to that point.
 You can make it easier on yourself by keeping your training sessions fun, and by taking it slow when working with your dog in a different environment.